 Distraction is a behaviour management strategy that comes naturally to parents in situations where behaviour might be a problem – for example, when children are getting cranky, when they’ve been sitting still for a long time, when sharing or taking turns with others is getting hard and so on.

-Distraction is a strategy that comes naturally to parents.
-Pointing out something interesting, starting a simple game, pulling funny faces – parents come up with a million tricks to distract a young child who is getting grizzly or bored.
+Pointing out something interesting, starting a simple game, pulling funny faces – you’ve probably come up with many tricks like these to distract your child.

 Distraction usually works.
 It can also be a good way of keeping children away from dangerous objects and activities.
-So it’s a great option for parents in many situations.
+So it’s a great option for managing your child’s behaviour in many situations.

 Tips for distracting

-- Distracting can be as simple as giving your child something else to do.
+- Give your child something else to do.
 Introduce a new activity, toy or game, or even show children something new they can do with the toy they already have.